PHPMailer: how to send emails easily

 Step 1: Include namespaces

-Ensure the namespaces are correct to access PHPMailer.
+Ensure the namespaces are correct in order to access PHPMailer.
 Use statements are required for this, so your code should contain the following lines:

 <?php